• Free shipping on all orders

 Pancreatitis

-Pancreatitis is a type of disease that causes redness and swelling of the liver.
-Studies have not conclusively established the exact cause of pancreatitis in dogs, but most cases are linked to ingesting excessive spicy and fatty foods.
+Pancreatitis is the inflammation of the pancreas that causes pancreatic enzymes to leak, causing problems to nearby organs like the liver.
+Studies have not conclusively established the exact cause of pancreatitis in dogs, but most cases are linked to dietary indiscretions, such as ingesting excessive spicy and fatty foods.

 sick dog laying in bed